“Do to others whatever you would like them to do to you” (Matthew 7:12).

 I read these familiar words and screech to a mental halt.
 A handful of recent irritations and hurts come to mind.
 What are you doing about these? a little voice whispers.
 How are you responding to those who have mistreated you?
 What are your thoughts toward them?
 What do you say about them to others?

-Good questions, they are.
-They force me to examine my attitudes and measure them against the plumb line of God’s Truth.
+These are great questions.
+They force me to examine my attitudes and measure them against God’s words.
 Am I treating these people as I want them to treat me?
 Are my thoughts about them kind and honorable, as I want their thoughts about me to be?
-If I speak about them to others, are my words kind and gracious?
+Are my words kind and gracious if I speak about them to others?
 Bottom line, am I doing to them as I want them to do to me?

 And so I press forward—learning, growing, changing, experiencing a character makeover based on the Golden Rule.
-Me thinks life would be easier without it sometimes, but that’s not to be.
+It seems that life might be easier without it sometimes, but that’s not to be.
 The mandate’s been stated and it’s my job to do what it says…even when it’s difficult.
 Sigh.

 Can anyone relate?